 While Athens is definitely worth your time, you can't possibly come to Greece and not visit one of its many magnificent islands.

-Discover what is the right Greek islands for you, pack your backs, and be ready to get stunned by the magical landscape and striking beaches that dominate the view of every Greek island on the map.
+Discover what is the right Greek island for you, pack your bags, and be ready to get stunned by the magical landscape and striking beaches that dominate the view of every Greek island on the map.

 The raw beauty of Greece reaches its peak on the islands, and here we will show just a few examples.

 First and foremost comes the most popular attraction on the island of Crete, the Samaria Gorge.
 The Samaria Gorge is 41,000 meters in length and is among the longest in Europe.
 This road runs through an ancient forest that dates back more than 1,000 years.